Hiding Visual Information via Obfuscating Adversarial Perturbations: Experiments

 \subsection{Ablation Study}

-We compare the distance loss ${{\mathcal{L}}_{d}}$ with the variance consistency loss ${{\mathcal{L}}_{v}}$ to verify the effectiveness of ${{\mathcal{L}}_{v}}$.
-For each loss we choose a set of suitable weights $\lambda$ separately to represent its trade-off between the encryption quality and decryption quality.
-Its results are shown in Fig.~\ref{fig7}.
-The encrypted image generated using ${{\mathcal{L}}_{d}}$ has a smaller SSIM value compared to the encrypted image using ${{\mathcal{L}}_{v}}$, but a clear outline can be seen.
+\textbf{Effectiveness of the variance consistency loss.} We compare the variance consistency loss ${{\mathcal{L}}_{v}}$ with the distance loss ${{\mathcal{L}}_{d}}$ (in Equation.~\ref{ex5}) to verify the effectiveness of ${{\mathcal{L}}_{v}}$.
+For each loss, we choose a set of suitable weights $\lambda$ separately to represent its trade-off between the protection quality and recovery quality.
+Its results are shown in Figure.~\ref{fig7}.
+The protected image generated using ${{\mathcal{L}}_{d}}$ has a smaller SSIM value compared to the protected image using ${{\mathcal{L}}_{v}}$, but a clear outline can be seen.
 So the visual information of the original image still exists.
-And if the encrypted image is to be made free of such visual information, there is a significant loss in the quality of the decrypted image.
-In contrast, using ${{\mathcal{L}}_{v}}$, it is possible to generate encrypted images with both no residual visual information and high decryption quality.
-We also use another key to decrypt the encrypted image to further investigate the effect of the two different losses on the encryption quality.
-From Fig.~\ref{fig7}, it can be concluded that the encrypted image using ${{\mathcal{L}}_{v}}$ is more difficult to be decrypted by similar key models with different initialization while ensuring the quality of the decrypted image.
+If the protected image is to be made free of such visual information, there is a significant loss in the quality of the recovered image.
+In contrast, using ${{\mathcal{L}}_{v}}$, it is possible to generate protected images with both no residual visual information and high recovery quality.
+We also use another key to recover the protected image to further investigate the effect of the two different losses on the protection quality.
+From Figure.~\ref{fig7}, it can be concluded that the protected image using ${{\mathcal{L}}_{v}}$ is more difficult to be recovered by similar key models with different initialization while ensuring the quality of the recovered image.
+We compare $\mathcal{L}_v$ with more other losses in Supplementary Material D to further demonstrate the effectiveness of $\mathcal{L}_v$.

+As shown in Figure.~\ref{fig5}, the difference between the results when $\lambda=0.001$ and $\lambda=0.01$ is very slight for the protected and recovery quality of the protected images.
+This means that our method requires no carefully adjustment of the weight $\lambda$ for ${{\mathcal{L}}_{v}}$, which is very convenient.